popperized/swc-lesson-v1.x/_episodes/03-visualizing-a-pipeline.md

 popper check
 ```

-once all runs OK, we can then commit to the repository:
+Once we verify that the pipeline runs OK, we can then commit to the
+repository:

 ```bash
 cd ../../